JalmarazMartn/JALTranslationsMngt/README.md

 This command will perform all the four steps to get the final translation file.
 You can execute twice or n times if you need, as you manually translate the remaining captions.

+### Exclusions

+You can exclude some translations from the process, for example, if you don´t want to translate local country expressions, you can do it in the final of .json file, with the following step specification:
+        "ExclusionsFromManual": []

+#### Notes for exclusions:

+- You only exclude these elements from the manual process, not from the final .xlf file.
+If there is a previous translation in any processed .xlf file, it will be included in the final .xlf file.
+The final target of this feature is to avoid translating not interesting local country elements.
+- You can express exclusions with regular expressions, for example: report.* or with direct string expressions: “report”.
+- Exclusions will be checked in all translate unit.
+That means, that the exclusion could be in the source, or in a xlf note inside the translation unit.

 ## Features

 For this purpose, you only have to create a new .json file (Ctrl+N and save as any name with json extension in the workspace folder) and type new snippet JAMCreatetransfile: